DCC-EX/dcc-ex.github.io/docs/ex-commandstation/development/track-manager.rst

   If using our development release and, especially, the Track Manager feature, we highly recommend keeping in touch with conversations and developments via our `Discord server <https://discord.gg/PuPnNMp8Qf>`_.

   You can also use our new GitHub issue templates to report a bug: |githublink-ex-commandstation-button2|

-Formerly referred to as "DC Districts", Track Manager is a new feature under active development to allow an |EX-CS| with the correct hardware and software to control up to 8 separate tracks in different modes including DCC main, DCC programming, and DC.

-One key item to note with DC vs. DCC is that in DCC mode, forward/reverse is determined by the DCC decoder, not the track, whereas in DC mode the direction is dependent upon the track polarity.

 Hardware requirements
 =====================